What’s In It For Suppliers?

 Check out the video below to hear why Suppliers recommend working with the IBA to their colleagues!

-The Independent Brewers Alliance (IBA) is a purchasing cooperative or “group.”
+The Independent Brewers Alliance (IBA) is a purchasing cooperative, sometimes called a purchasing group.
 The IBA combines the purchasing power of hundreds of independently-owned craft breweries to negotiate preferred pricing and/or rebates with leading craft beer industry suppliers.
+Supplier-partners get category exclusivity for the country or region, and a terrific opportunity to grow market share with a stable, ever-growing source of new business from member-brewers.

 So, if you’re a supplier wondering if working with the IBA is a smart move for your company, here’s a few things to consider: